blbadger/blbadger.github.io/vision-transformers.md

 It may also be wondered whether these results are specific to an image of an object (Tesla coil) that is out-of-bounds of the ImageNet1K dataset, meaning that the models may not have learned to distinguish the features of these inputs during the training process.
 This can be checked by observing the ability of MLP-less or Attention-less models to represent an input that is in-scope, which is the case for our image of the Dalmatian.
 As shown below, it is clear that there is no change when the input is in-scope: attention-less ViT L 16 yields a near-identical input representation as the normal model, whereas an mlp-less version is only capable of copying the input (through residual connections).

 ![tesla coil vit representations]({{https://blbadger.github.io}}/neural_networks/vitl16_trained_dalmatian_dissection.png)

-All together, these results provide strong evidence for the idea that self-attention layers in the vision transformer encoder modules together are not capable of representing the input to practically any degree.
-Equivalently, we can say that for either untrained or trained ViT encoders the self-attention layers contain little to no useful information about the input.

 This is particularly surprising in light of the large number of trainable parameters in the self-attention $W^K, W^Q, W^V$ matricies that make up the attention architecture.
 It is apparent that the attention layer from the first encoder module of ViT L 16 is capable of learning to represent an input more accurately than at the start of training (which is also observed for undercomplete convolutional transformations) but that this ability appears to be more or less irrelevant to the representation of the input made due to residual connections accross the self-attention module.